Brainicism/KMQ_Discord/docs/GAMEPLAY.md

 - `,score`: Show the current game's scoreboard with EXP gained
 - `,list`: Show the currently selected groups for `,groups`, `,include`, or `,exclude`
 - `,preset`: Quickly save, load, and export game options as presets (even across servers!)
-- `,vote`: Show your current 2x bonus EXP modifier status from voting for the bot on [top.gg](https://top.gg/bot/508759831755096074/vote).
-Thanks for supporting KMQ!
+- `,vote`: Show your current 2x bonus EXP modifier status from voting for the bot on [top.gg](https://top.gg/bot/508759831755096074/vote)
 - `,recentlyadded`: See a list of songs added to KMQ in the past 2 weeks
 - `,exp`: Show your current bonus EXP modifiers
 - `,locale`: Change the language of the bot